Information about the Garden Waste Collection Service with details on what can and can't go in your garden waste bag.

 *Japanese Knotweed Japanese Knotweed is a serious problem in the UK.
 This non-native plant is highly invasive and regenerates quickly from the smallest of cuttings.
 You should not therefore remove Japanese Knotweed yourself.
 If you suspect you have Japanese Knotweed in your garden, you will need specialist advice.
 Please visit the Environment Agency website on Japanese Knotweed for more information.
 Please note that neither Japanese Knotweed nor soil that has previously had Japanese Knotweed in it, can be taken to Western Riverside Waste Authority.
 Japanese Knotweed Ltd website also provides helpful advice and guidance about Japanese Knotweed and treatment.

-Garden waste should not be put out for collection with the normal rubbish as the collection crews will not take it.
+Garden waste should not be put out for collection with normal rubbish and recycling as the collection crews will not take it.

-Please note: If contamination of your garden waste is a reoccurring issue, it could result in the removal of the garden waste collection service without a refund.
+Please note: If contamination of your garden waste is a reoccurring issue, it could result in the removal of your garden waste collection service without a refund.